splunk/splunk-connect-for-syslog/docs/sources/Juniper/index.md

 ### Setup and Configuration

 * Install the Splunk Add-on on the search head(s) for the user communities interested in this data source.
 If SC4S is exclusively used the addon is not required on the indexer.
-* Review and update the splunk_index.csv file and set the index as required.
+* Review and update the splunk_metadata.csv file and set the index as required.
 * Follow vendor configuration steps per referenced Product Manual

 ### Options